asad12asad/Embedded-Light-GUI/README.md

 * Utilize with any microcontroller or display thanks to hardware independence

 * Scalable: having a low memory requirement (64 kB Flash, 16 kB RAM)

+# EGL Requirements:
+There is no requirement to use a specific embedded system because Egl is hardware platform-independent and can be easily ported to almost any CPU architecture.
+So there is no need for GPU.
+Only one prerequisite is required to use EGL:
+* one user pixel set function is required to put a library in the function.